Periodicity and Free Periodicity of Alternating Knots: Visibility of -actions

 We now consider a tangle $T$ formed by $ \mu \over q$ consecutive tangles of ${\mathscr T}_i$ regrouped by the TBD $\mathcal T_0$ such that the $q$ tangles $ \phi(T) \cup \phi^2(T) \dots \cup \phi^q(T)$ contain the tangles adjacent to $\mathcal T_0$.
 The tangle $T$ will be called the {\bf primary tangle} of ${\cal T}_0$.

 Note that each crossing of $\Pi$ is either a crossing in one of the $\mu$ tangles ${\mathscr T}_i, i=1, \dots, \mu$ or is a visible crossing of the main TBD ${\cal T}_0$.\\

-However, the behavior of the visible crossings is not the same in the case of free and non-free $q$-action.
-This is described in {\it Case 2(a)} for the non-free $q$-periodicity and in {\it Case 2(b)} for the free $q$-periodicity.

-\begin{enumerate} \item {\it Case 2(a)}. {\bf $\Phi$ is a $q-$periodic map of $(S^3,K)$}.
-It is Visibility Theorem 5.3 in \cite{co2}. \item {\it Case 2(b)}. {\bf $\Phi$ is a free $q$-periodic map of $(S^3,K)$}.\\ By identifying a freely $q$-periodic knot $K$ with a $(q,r)$-lens knot, the map $S_r$ of $\Phi_{q,r}= S_r \circ R_q$ on $S^3$ is nontrivial, which is revealed by the fact that the weight $w$ is not a multiple of $q$.
+However, the behaviour of the visible crossings is not the same in the case of free and non-free $q$-action.
+This is described in {\it Case 2(a)} for the non-free $q$-periodicity and in {\it Case 2(b)} for the free $q$-periodicity. \begin{enumerate} \item {\it Case 2(a)}. {\bf $\Phi$ is a $q-$periodic map of $(S^3,K)$}.
+It is the Visibility Theorem 5.3 in \cite{co2}. \item {\it Case 2(b)}. {\bf $\Phi$ is a free $q$-periodic map of $(S^3,K)$}.\\ By identifying a freely $q$-periodic knot $K$ with a $(q,r)$-lens knot, the map $S_r$ of $\Phi_{q,r}= S_r \circ R_q$ on $S^3$ is nontrivial, which is revealed by the fact that the weight $w$ is not a multiple of $q$.
 As described in ($\blackdiamond \blackdiamond$), whatever the considered alternating projection $\Pi$ of $K$, the flypes located on the main TBD ${\cal T}_0$ cannot be reduced to the identity map.\\ Using flypes if necessary, the best situation we can obtain is an alternating projection $\Pi$ where $\Phi_\Pi$ is expressed by Equation (19):

-where \\ -$\phi$ is conjugate to a rotation $\phi^*$ of order $q$ around an axis $l_2$ such that the simple closed curve $l_1$, core of the main TBD and $l_2$ are linked together exactly once, and \\ -$F_0$ is the composition of standard flypes all occurring in the main TBD ${\cal T}_0$ of $\Pi$. \end{enumerate}
+where \\ -$\phi$ is conjugate to a rotation $\phi^*$ of order $q$ around an axis $l_2$ such that the simple closed curve $l_1$, core of the main TBD and $l_2$ are linked together exactly once, and \\ -$F_0$ is the composition of standard flypes all occurring in the main TBD ${\cal T}_0$ of $\Pi$. \end{enumerate} \end{enumerate}